Newport, Maine OUI Criminal Defense Attorney

 Penobscot county criminal cases are handled exclusively at the Penobscot County Judicial Center in downtown Bangor.

 Because it's not a very busy courthouse, the parking lot surrounding the Newport District Court is more than enough for the court's day-to-day activities.
 You shouldn't have a problem finding a spot, there.

 The District Attorney is the lead prosecutor for the county in which he or she sits.
 For Penobscot County, the District Attorney is Chris Almy.
 Unfortunately, Mr. Almy has a strict “no negotiation” policy, when it comes to OUI cases in his office.
 His assistance prosecutors know this, and are aware that, if they drop an OUI charge down to a lesser offense, they'll be looking for a new job, very soon.
 In one sense, Mr. Almy's policy against plea deals makes OUIs in Newport very simple – without a negotiation process, the case goes straight to trial.

 If you've been charged for OUI in Newport, you'll need a top-notch defense attorney to fight against the criminal charge.
-Call the law office of William T. Bly at (207) 571-8146.
+Call at (207) 571-8146.
 He's built a reputation as a tough OUI defense lawyer throughout southern and central Maine, and is familiar with the tactics of the prosecutors at the Newport District Court.